Pirnaer Ruderverein 1872: Newspaper

 On Feb.
-1st, 1892, the newspaper "PRV Zeitung" has been founded and exists until around 1945.
+1st, 1892, the newspaper "PRV Zeitung" has been founded and existed until around 1945.

 Their newspaper has the name "Dolle" (engl.: Oarlock) for one publishing per quarter.

 Titles

 You have a lot of titles you cannot read in their non completely told history.
-Especially these titles from their extremely hard- trained GDR- era as Einheit- or Fortschritt Pirna.
-Interesting is, that they must give away their best talents to an Olympiastützpunkt (federal point for the adult sports elite), all the time.
+Especially these titles from their extremely hard-trained GDR-era as Einheit or Fortschritt Pirna.
+They had to give away their best talents to an Olympiastützpunkt (federal point for the adult sports elite) all the time.